 4.24 Correlation Analysis

 Analysis of the pairwise correlations between specific features and the MMR estimates was used to inform feature selection strategies.
-While there were a broad range of correlations between features and the MMR, the frequency of correlations was not uniformly distributed (see Figure 5).
-More specifically, over 50% of the pairwise correlation coefficients were between -0.25 and 0.25.
+While there were a broad range of correlations between features and the MMR, the frequency of correlations was not uniformly distributed (Figure 5).
+More specifically, over 50% of the pairwise correlation coefficients were between -0.25 and 0.25, i.e., no correlation.
 In contrast, approximately 2% of the pairwise coefficients were less than -0.75 or greater than 0.75.
 The low frequency of high magnitude pairwise correlations motivated the use of feature selection methods as a possible way to reduce overfitting to noise.
 Use of feature selection was also motivated by the observation that there were 482 pairs of features with an absolute pairwise correlation of greater than 0.9, indicating that including all features would be redundant.